 - sepsis and/or intestinal perforation

-Although historically catheter angiography was the gold standard for imaging of suspected intestinal ischaemia, CT has replaced it, with its ability to volumetrically assess the whole abdomen in multiple vascular phases, e.g. arterial, portal venous, delayed.
+Although historically catheter angiography was the gold standard for imaging of suspected intestinal ischemia, CT has replaced it, with its ability to volumetrically assess the whole abdomen in multiple vascular phases, e.g. arterial, portal venous, delayed.
 It also has the added advantage of being able to diagnose alternative causes of acute abdominal pain.
 As such CT is now the investigation of choice for patients with suspected intestinal ischemia.

 In general CT of the abdomen and pelvis should be performed with intravenous contrast and a neutral luminal contrast (e.g. water) so that bowel wall enhancement and thickness can be adequately assessed 7.
 Ideally, positive oral contrast is best avoided to better delineate wall enhancement.
 Administration of positive rectal contrast may help define colonic wall thickening, but is more useful when it is the distal colon which is affected (inferior mesenteric artery) - see ischemic colitis.

 Multiple contrast phases are typically obtained: